 Click Here for tab for Treacherous

 One of Taylor’s more subdued and balladesque songs.
-Making it perfect for those quiet nights when you just need to learn something relaxing.
-It was released as a promotional single for the album Red and was written between Taylor Swift and songwriter Dan Wilson, who Taylor wanted to work with after being inspired by his work in his own band Semisonic.
+A perfect choice for those quiet nights when you just need to learn something relaxing.
+It was released as a promotional single for the album Red and was co-written with Dan Wilson, who Taylor wanted to work with after being inspired by his work in his own band Semisonic.

 We Are Never Getting Back Together